Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 The Link Between Cholesterol and Diabetes

-Research has shown that there is a strong link between cholesterol levels and the risk of developing diabetes.
-High cholesterol levels have been linked to insulin resistance, a precursor to type 2 diabetes.
-Insulin resistance occurs when the body's cells become less responsive to insulin, leading to high blood sugar levels.
-High cholesterol levels can also contribute to the development of non-alcoholic fatty liver disease (NAFLD), a condition that is often associated with insulin resistance and type 2 diabetes.
+Research has shown that there is a strong link between high cholesterol levels and an increased risk of developing type 2 diabetes.
+High cholesterol levels can lead to insulin resistance, a condition in which the body's cells become less responsive to insulin, making it more difficult for glucose to enter the cells.
+This can lead to high blood sugar levels, a hallmark of type 2 diabetes.

 Can Ezetimibe Lower Diabetes Risk?